Charlotte Cline-Smith, Program Director for Workforce Development

 Quoleshna Elbert, Assistant Instructor ECOS

-Raised in Kansas City, Quoleshna earned her Bachelor of Arts at the University of Missouri-Columbia studying Human Environmental Sciences, Art and Marketing.
-Directly out of college, her unlikely exposure to a therapeutic farm for kids in upstate New York became a precursor to the interests that would later emerge for her.
-Years later, while residing in Los Angeles, her appreciation for the impact that the environment has on humans, (including the natural environment), flourished.
-Quoleshna is an advocate for natural beauty, relevant educational opportunities and hubs for healthy community engagement in all urban settings.
+Raised in Kansas City, Quoleshna earned her B.A. at the University of Missouri-Columbia studying Human Environmental Sciences, Art and Marketing.
+Exposure to a therapeutic farm for kids in upstate New York and time spent while residing in Los Angeles grew her appreciation for the impact that the environment has on humans, (including the natural environment).
+Quoleshna currently spends her days supporting a local mentor program targeting needs found in the urban core.
+She is an advocate for cultivating natural beauty, relevant educational opportunities and hubs for healthy community engagement within reach of historically marginalized communities.

 D’Vontai Fields, Assistant Instructor ECOS